Acts 21

 Paul raises his hand - a gesture asking for attention, for silence, for a moment.
 The crowd quiets.
 They are curious now.
 Who is this man in chains?
 Why would the Roman captain allow him to speak?
 What does he have to say?
 The gesture itself is a kind of speech: the word of a man asking to be heard.

-Paul speaks in Hebrew - not Greek, the lingua franca, but the language of his people, the language of the temple.
-He is speaking to the Jews of Jerusalem in their own tongue.
-He is not a stranger.
-He is one of them.
+Paul speaks in Hebrew - the language of his people, the language of the temple, the tongue he shares with every person in that courtyard.
 He is their brother.
 And he will tell them why.

 Acts 22 will give us Paul's speech.
 He will tell the story of his persecution of Christians, his encounter with Jesus on the Damascus road, his blindness and healing, his call to minister to the Gentiles.
 He will speak his testimony - the gospel made personal, the gospel lived in a single life.
 And he will speak it from the stairs of a Roman castle, bound in chains, to a people who want him dead.